 While Days does give Roxas a reason for being juvenile at least at the outset, and has Saix calling him out on it towards the end, in BBS there’s no confirmation of intent.
 BBS presents us with the facts of Sora and Ven’s hearts merging, but never outright implies that that’s the reason for Ven’s behaviour, or even implies that Ven’s personality has even changed, outside of his no-speaking, no-pupils-in-his-eyes period just after his heart was damaged.
 For all we know, Ven is exactly the same as he was before his injury, and I think most fans actually hold that opinion.
 Ven might have always stared at sleeping princesses and drooled, because we have no confirmation to the contrary!

-Again, I want to clarify that I really do like the idea of Ven having a child-like mind more than I did Roxas, it’s just not sitting with me in the end.
-Part of the problem is that this pair of child-minded leads might not have worked for me even if they were the most well-established elements of the franchise?
-The use of child-minded protagonists hasn’t come to any sort of theme, or at least it hasn’t yet, except to make everyone look like Sora-clones, and that would hardly be laudable (and again, it’s reductive to Sora).
+Again, I want to clarify that while I really do like the idea of Ven having a child-like mind more than I did Roxas, it’s just not sitting with me in the end, and I’m not sure it was ever going to?
+The use of child-minded protagonists hasn’t come to any sort of focus or purpose, or at least it hasn’t yet, except to make everyone look like Sora-clones, and that would hardly be laudable (and again, it’s reductive to Sora).
 If the writers wanted to explore someone who is blanked of their memory and then has to grow up in a fully grown body, why did they feel the need to repeat that storyline both in Days and BBS, adding no new notes to the tune, and arguably not even that many new notes to what had already been said in CoM and KH2?
 At least CoM had something to say about the process of memories being blanked.
 Days and BBS are just using this repeat plot as a stock character!
-All of these Sora-clones are like some Star Wars prop showing up over and over again across the franchise.
+All of these Sora-clones are like some Star Trek prop showing up over and over again across the franchise, rather than a plot device.
 This is redundant at best, and I’m still not sure I’m ready to credit this floundering execution as being “at best?”

 Hopefully, you see why I favour the explanation that the writers didn’t intend to do any (or at least some) of it, and are just kind of bad at character creation and writing teenagers?
 On one hand, we have complexity for no purpose, and on the other hand, good, old-fashioned Hanlon’s razor incompetence.
 Both are worthy of critique, so while I’m torn about which to critique in particular, I hope I’ve at least covered my concerns with the issue.
 No matter how I look at Ven’s personality, it feels like a square peg solution for a round hole problem, be it selected by Rube Goldbergian authorial machinations too big for their mundane purpose, or out of a repeated authorial weakness.